I'd like to tell you a story.

 Now, I'm not saying you should be brooding in the corner all night.
-Positive energy is what draws women in.
-By all means talk to everyone and always be laughing and smiling.
+Positive energy is what draws people in.
+By all means talk to everyone and always be laughing and smiling, if that's who you are.
 Just remember to maintain an air of self-respect.
 Don't drink too much and be sure to give off an impression that - although you like to have a good time - you're not someone who is easily fucked with.

 3) Let them accept you

 If you're a foreigner living in a Latin American country, I got news for you.